KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 ### 8.2 How ETour Meets Each Principle

 **Real Utility:**
 ETour enables skill-based competition with guaranteed fair outcomes and instant payouts.
-Players get something they cannot get from centralized platforms: absolute certainty that nobody can cheat, steal funds, or manipulate results.
+Players get something that centralized platforms can't give them: absolute certainty that nobody can cheat, steal funds, or manipulate results.

 **Fully On-Chain:**
 All tournament logic, game rules, and financial operations execute via smart contract.
 The only off-chain component is the frontend interface—which is purely cosmetic.
 A different frontend, or direct contract interaction, produces identical results.